How to Pose for Professional Headshots

 Do not do this!

 At a point, the subject realizes that their movements and decisions are quick to be overruled.
-You will lose their participation in helping you create a successful headshot and basically, they wait for you to put the shoulders correct or physically tilt the head.
+You will lose their participation in helping you create a successful headshot and basically, they wait for you to put the shoulders correctly or physically tilt the head.
 This is not good.
 Allow my experience with this to keep you from taking too much control.
 Back off.
 Direct with things like the dialog that follows and don’t cross the line of pushiness.
 Never be physical.
 If you do, you need to rethink your verbal communications so as to never make that mistake again.

 Yes, capturing that prize expression is our job.
 It is rarely a big smile.
 Maybe as happy moves to the big smile, it’s in the “happy” phase.
 Or, as the smile calms into a slight grin…bullseye.